PivotalFuture/CameraTraps/api/batch_processing/README.md

 ```

-These URLs are valid for 90 days from the time the request has finished.
-If you neglected to retrieve them before the links expired, contact us with the RequestID and we can send the results to you.
-Here are the 3 files to expect:
+The URL to the output file is valid for 180 days from the time the request has finished.
+If you neglected to retrieve them before the link expired, contact us with the RequestID and we can send the results to you.

+The output file is a JSON in the format described below.

 | File name                | Description |